- Disabling specific third-party software might make a difference if your Ethernet randomly disconnects on Windows 10.

 1. Update your Ethernet adapter driver

-You might need to fix an outdated or faulty Ethernet driver to resolve your connection issue.
+You might need to fix an outdated or faulty Ethernet driver to resolve the Ethernet cable that keeps disconnecting Windows 10 or Windows 11 issue.
 You can quickly and easily update drivers with driver updater software.

 A driver updater utility will scan your PC and list devices you need to update drivers for.

-- Then click Troubleshoot settings to open that tab within Settings.
+2. Next, click on Troubleshoot settings to open that tab within Settings.

-- Next, click Additional troubleshooters to open the troubleshooter list in Settings.
+3. Next, click on Additional troubleshooters to open the troubleshooter list in Settings.

 3. Adjust the power management setting for your Ethernet adapter